Dog Seatbelts

 • Introduction: Please don't skip this section.
 It details important introductory material: why to use a car restraint, types of restraints, and the resources I used in my research.

-• Design Options: List of the design options and features to consider when choosing a restraint system.
+• Design Considerations: List of the design options and features to consider when choosing a restraint system.

 • Usage Tips: Simple things that I've learned through experience.

-• Related Links: Links to articles and other information on canine car restraint.
+• Additional Resources: Links to articles and other information on canine car restraint.

-I started with the Champion and used it for several years.
+• I started with the Champion in 1999 and used it for several years.
 I switched to the Ruff Rider late in 2002.
 I still think the Champion is a great belt, and it's really a matter of personal preference.
-I originally decided to make the change for the following reasons:
+I have heard that Champion has had some trouble with customer service and fulfillment, so I've updated my links to reflect the latest information I have for the most reliable supplier.
+But be forewarned - your mileage may vary.
+I switched from the Champion to the Roadie for the following reasons:

 • The Ruff Rider handle doubles as a leash for that short walk from the house to the car, especially useful if you have a dog that tends to bolt.
 But it's simple enough to clip a leash to the carabiner or the loops on the Champion.